RegularVynixu/Utilities/Doors/Entity Spawner/V2/README.md

     - Jumpscare is enabled when a player is killed by an entity.
 ---
 - Added ColorCorrection effect
-    - Create a "ColorCorrectionEffect" visual effect when the entity is spawned.
+    - Create "ColorCorrectionEffect" visual effect when the entity is spawned.